razagna/Accelerated-Cpp/Chapter 02/Exercises/README.md

 }
 ```
 It instantiates a new integer variable called `i` with the value 0 and keeps adding one to it and then printing the value of `i` until `i` reaches the value 10, after which it stops.

+#### Q2-7.
+Write a program to count down from 10 to -5.
+The program consists of a simple `for` loop that starts with an integer with the value of 10 and decrements the integer and outputs the result while the integer's value is less than -6.
+The program can be viewed in [q07](q07.cpp).